ManageIQ/manageiq-documentation/general_configuration/_topics/configuration.md

 #### Servers

-Server settings enables you to control how each {{ site.data.product.title }} server operates including authentication, logging, and email.
+Server settings enables you to control how each {{ site.data.product.title_short }} server operates including authentication, logging, and email.
 If you have multiple servers in your environment that are reporting to one central VMDB, then you can edit some of these settings from the console by